GfSE/SpecIF/documentation/06_SpecIF_Application_Guides.md

 Comments:
 1. A lane is considered a responsible person or role, thus an Actor.
-1. A forking exclusive or inclusive gateway is transformed to an Actor and an Event per outgoing path.
+1. A forking exclusive or inclusive gateway is transformed to an Actor plus an Event per outgoing path.
+1. Interestingly enough, the name and other information are properties of _dataObjectReference_ resp. _dataStoreReference_.
+Also the associations point to the references.
+Therefore, the references are transformed and the dcterms:type is anyways set to _dataObject_ resp. _dataStore_.

 Here is the current code of the [BPMN to SpecIF transformation](https://github.com/GfSE/BPMN-SpecIF-Bridge/blob/master/source/js/BPMN2SpecIF.js).